kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

     )
 ```

-2. Adding a method Sync to all the resource managers and will be invoked once there is resource hotplug.
+2. Adding a method Sync to all the resource managers and will be invoked once there is resource resize.

 ```go
         // SyncMachineInfo will sync the Manager with the latest machine info SyncMachineInfo(machineInfo *cadvisorapi.MachineInfo) error
 ```

+3. In case of resource unplug, the Pod Admission Controller handles the housekeeping operations related to pod eviction if the available compute resources falls below the required compute resources.

 ### Test Plan